dalsgaard/PolymerNykredit/docs/properties.md

 });
 ```

-The listener is called when the sub-path changes, but only is `set` method is used (or notifyPath).
+The listener is called when the sub-path changes,
+but only if it's `set` method is used (or notifyPath).

 ```js
 foo.set('user.email', 'kim@kimdalsgaard.com');